jchook/hackathon-freed-ia/replit.md

 - Implemented section-by-section SOAP note editor for custom clinical documentation
 - Enhanced vendor cards with larger logos, "Visit Website" buttons, and improved spacing
 - Set monthly pricing as default view for individuals with automatic free plan prioritization
+- Made reviews tab content take full width for better readability
+- Added "Show 10 more" pagination button with loading animation for reviews (displays 10 initially, loads 10 more on demand)
+- Expanded sample review data to 29 total reviews across all vendors for realistic pagination demonstration